akofman/cordova-plugin-permissionScope/README.md

 # cordova-plugin-permissionScope

-This plugin defines a global PermissionScope object, which ...
+This plugin is a wrapper of the very helpful Swift framework [PermissionScope](https://github.com/akofman/permissionScope).
-Although the object is in the global scope, it is not available until after the deviceready event.
+It defines a global PermissionScope object, which permits to requesting permissions from users.

 ## Installation